-Be aware of and eliminate cross-connections.

-- Use hose bib vacuum breakers on fixtures (hose connections in the basement, laundry room and outside). - Install approved, testable backflow preventers on lawn irrigation systems. - Do not create a connection between an auxiliary water system (well, cistern, body of water) and the water supply plumbing.
+- Be aware of and eliminate cross-connections.
+Maintain air gaps.
+Do not submerge hoses or place them where they could become submerged. - Use hose bib vacuum breakers on fixtures (hose connections in the basement, laundry room and outside). - Install approved, testable backflow preventers on lawn irrigation systems. - Do not create a connection between an auxiliary water system (well, cistern, body of water) and the water supply plumbing.